emberjs/rfcs/text/0000-ember-data-filter-deprecation.md

 ## Detailed design

 We will provide 3 new deprecations with links to a [guide on how to refactor](https://github.com/ember-data/ember-data-filter#recommended-refactor-guide).
+These deprecations will target `3.5`, meaning that the `ember-data-filter` addon will continue to work and be supported through the release of ember-data `3.4`.

 **Deprecation: ember-data-filter:filter**